gingerlime/smugline/README.md

 ...
 ```

+## Duplicates

+smugsync tries to avoid uploading images that were already uploaded to smugmug.
+To do so, it relies on the MD5 signature, based on the actual content of the image.
+This is the most reliable way to detect two identical copies of any file.
+However, Smugmug appears to auto-rotate images once they are uploaded.
+In such cases, the MD5 signature will mismatch and duplicate images might still get created.

+A workaround for this problem, is to rotate all images *before* uploading.
+[More information about image rotation tools](http://how-to.wikia.com/wiki/How_to_auto-rotate_digital_photos_to_their_proper_orientation).

+On Linux, the best way to achieve this is using the `exifautotran` utility (on ubuntu run `sudo apt-get install libjpeg-turbo-progs`).

 ## Issues / Questions

 smugsync is still young and experimental.
 Feel free to open an issue on github to report any problems.